-Agility is such a great sport for you and your dog!!
-We offer an 8 week set that is priced at $125.00.
+Agility is such a great sport for you and your dog!
 The PAKOC has three different levels to accomodate all experience levels starting with beginner, followed by intermediate then advanced.
 You must have taken an obedience class prior to agility so that your dog is familiar with the building, our methods, and a group class setting.

-We have multiple instructors to help you thoughout the set and a large facility to accomodate everyone.
+We have multiple instructors to help you thoughout the set of classes.
 We also require that your dog is up to date on their parvo/distemper and rabies vaccine.
 Though the boardatella vaccine is not mandatory it is highly encouraged for your dogs safety.

 All of our methods are positive reinforcement and they build such a great relationship with our dogs and their handlers.
 We see willing, enthusiastic dogs and handlers that want to continue on because training is enjoyable.